-Grounds: Tree Trimming (Unfunded)
+Tree Trimming (Unfunded)

 Category 100 Grounds Quantity 1 comment

 Unit Cost \$0.000

 % of Replacement 0.00%

 Current Cost \$0.00

-Placed In Service 01/84 Future Cost \$0.00
+Placed In Service 01/00 Future Cost \$0.00

 Useful Life n.a.

 Assigned Reserves at FYB \$0.00

 Remaining Life n.a.
 Monthly Member Contribution \$0.00

 Replacement Year n.a.
 Monthly Interest Contribution \$0.00

 Total Monthly Contribution \$0.00

-We have been advised by arborists that major tree trimming is usually required every 3-5 years and could be considered a reserve expense.
+We have been advised by arborists that major tree trimming is usually required every 3 - 5 years and could be considered a reserve expense.
 However, the cost for a major tree trimming project depends on the size, type, maturity and number of trees at the community - all of which call for expert evaluation, but fall outside the scope of a reserve study.

-Should the Board obtain a proposal and trimming schedule, and wishes to have tree trimming included as a reserve expense, we will include budgeting for such in a revision or future update of this report.
+Should the Board obtain a proposal and trimming schedule we will include budgeting for tree trimming in a revision or future update of this analysis at the Board's request.